xbeat/Machine-Learning/README.md

 Django Authentication System Overview

 Django's authentication system is a robust framework that handles user accounts, groups, permissions, and cookie-based user sessions.
 It seamlessly integrates with Django's built-in views and forms, providing a secure foundation for user management in web applications.

+## Modeling Decision-Making with Linear Ballistic Accumulator

+Linear Ballistic Accumulator Fundamentals

+The Linear Ballistic Accumulator (LBA) represents a mathematical framework for modeling decision-making processes where evidence accumulates linearly and independently for multiple response options.
+Each accumulator races towards a decision boundary without within-trial noise.

 ## Effective Python Presentation with Explanatory Code